 Imagine working part time at a fast-food restaurant – a job that includes many thankless tasks, including cleaning toilets.
 Cleaning up after people may suck, but how do you feel when you go into a public toilet and it’s clean?
 Good, right?
 And grateful that it’s not filthy.

-“If you consider that the dread and frustration you’re experiencing at that moment might translate into making someone else’s day better, even in some small way, maybe that sacrifice can minimise some of your own suffering,” says Andrew Reiner, a lecturer at Towson University in Maryland who writes for The Washington Post.
+“If you consider that the dread and frustration you’re experiencing at that moment might translate into making someone else’s day better, even in some small way, maybe that sacrifice can minimise some of your own suffering,” says Andrew Reiner, a lecturer at Towson University in the US state of Maryland, who writes for The Washington Post.